dipikaingle/cooking-master-wordpress-theme/README.md

 ---

 ## ⭐ Support
-If you like this project, feel free to ⭐ the repository!
+If you like this project, feel free to ⭐ the Cooking Master!